 ECONOMICS CIA4U

 This course investigates the nature of the competitive global economy and explores how individuals and societies can gain the information they need to make appropriate economic decisions.
 Students will learn about the principles of microeconomics and macroeconomics, apply economic models and concepts to interpret economic information, assess the validity of statistics, and investigate marketplace dynamics.
 Students will use economic inquiry and communication skills to analyze current economic issues, make informed judgements, and present their findings.

 THE WRITER'S CRAFT EWC4U

 This course emphasizes knowledge and skills related to the craft of writing.
 Students will analyze models of effective writing; use a workshop approach to produce a range of works; identify and use techniques required for specialized forms of writing; and identify effective ways to improve the quality of their writing.
 They will also complete a major paper as part of a creative or analytical independent study project and investigate opportunities for publication and for writing careers.

-LITERACY COURSE OLC40
+CANADIAN AND INTERNATIONAL LAW CLN4U

-The program in this course is designed to develop a range of essential skills in four interrelated areas (oral communication, reading, writing, and media studies), built on a solid foundation of knowledge of the conventions of standard English and incorporating the use of analytical, critical, and meta-cognitive thinking skills.
-The knowledge and skills described in the expectations in the four strands of the language curriculum will enable students to understand, respond to, create, and appreciate a full range of literary, informational, and media texts.
+This course examines elements of Canadian and international law in social, political, and global contexts.
+Students will study the historical and philosophical sources of law and the principles and practices of international law and will learn to relate them to issues in Canadian society and the wider world.

 Social Studies Profile Courses

 ENGLISH ENG4U

-This course emphasizes the consolidation of literacy, communication, and critical and creative thinking skills.
-Students will analyze a range of challenging literary texts from various periods, countries, and cultures; interpret and evaluate informational and graphic texts; and create oral, written, and media texts in a variety of forms.
+This course emphasizes the consolidation of the literacy, communication, and critical and creative thinking skills necessary for success in academic and daily life.
+Students will analyse a range of challenging literary texts from various periods, countries, and cultures; interpret and evaluate informational and graphic texts; and create oral, written, and media texts in a variety of forms.
+An important focus will be on using academic language coherently and confidently, selecting the reading strategies best suited to particular texts and particular purposes for reading, and developing greater control in writing.
 The course is intended to prepare students for university, college, or the workplace.

-LITERACY COURSE OLC40
+THE WRITER'S CRAFT EWC4U

-The program in this course is designed to develop a range of essential skills in four interrelated areas (oral communication, reading, writing, and media studies), built on a solid foundation of knowledge of the conventions of standard English and incorporating the use of analytical, critical, and meta-cognitive thinking skills.
-The knowledge and skills described in the expectations in the four strands of the language curriculum will enable students to understand, respond to, create, and appreciate a full range of literary, informational, and media texts.
+This course emphasizes knowledge and skills related to the craft of writing.
+Students will analyze models of effective writing; use a workshop approach to produce a range of works; identify and use techniques required for specialized forms of writing; and identify effective ways to improve the quality of their writing.
+They will also complete a major paper as part of a creative or analytical independent study project and investigate opportunities for publication and for writing careers.

 MATHEMATICS AND DATA MANAGEMENT MDM4U

 This course broadens students' understanding of mathematics as it relates to managing data.
 Students will apply methods of organizing and analysing large amounts of information; solve problems involving probability and statistics; and carry out a culminating investigation that integrates statistical concepts and skills.
 Students will also refine their use of the mathematical processes necessary for success in senior mathematics.
 Students planning to enter university programs in business, the social sciences and the humanities will find this course of particular interest.